betterscientificsoftware/bssw.io/Articles/Blog/AcceptingHigh-QualitySoftwareContributionsAsScientificPublications.md

 Anzt et al.: [<i>Towards a New Peer Review Concept for Scientific Computing ensuring Technical Quality, Software Sustainability, and Result Reproducibility</i>](https://github.com/hartwiganzt/HartwigAnzt.github.io/blob/master/papers/2019_TowardsNewPeerReveiwConcept.pdf), Proceedings in Applied Mathematics and Mechanics - 90th GAMM Annual Meeting - 2019.

 ### Author Bio
 [Hartwig Anzt](https://github.com/hartwiganzt) is a Helmholtz Young Investigator Group leader at the Steinbuch Centre for Computing at the Karlsruhe Institute of Technology, Germany.
-He also holds a Research Consultant position in Jack Dongarra's [Innovative Computing Lab](http://www.icl.utk.edu/) at the University of Tennessee, USA.
-Hartwig Anzt has a strong background in numerical mathematics, specializes in iterative methods and preconditioning techniques for the next-generation hardware architectures, and has a long track record of high-quality software development.
+He also holds a Research Consultant position in the [Innovative Computing Lab](http://www.icl.utk.edu/) at the University of Tennessee, USA.
+Hartwig has a strong background in numerical mathematics, specializes in iterative methods and preconditioning techniques for the next-generation hardware architectures, and has a long track record of high-quality software development.
 He is author of the [MAGMA-sparse](http://icl.cs.utk.edu/magma/) open source software package, managing lead and developer of the [Ginkgo project](https://ginkgo-project.github.io/), and part of the ["Production-ready, Exascale-enabled Krylov Solvers for Exascale Computing" (PEEKS)](http://icl.utk.edu/peeks/) effort delivering production-ready numerical linear algebra libraries as part of the [Exascale Computing Project](https://www.exascaleproject.org/).

 <!---
-Publish: yes
+Publish: preview
-RSS Update: 2019-08-27
 Categories: Collaboration
 Topics: Software publishing and citation
 Tags: bssw-blog-article